Shoyas/rent-yard-condo/README.md

 | **Format Code**                | `npm run format`                      | Format code using Prettier             |
 | **Git Commit Testing (Husky)** | `git add .`                           | Husky auto-fixes or blocks bad commits |
 | **"**                          | `git commit -m "Your commit message"` | For same like above                    |

-✅ Folder Structure

-# Here will be the folder structure